Car Insurance Policy Periods: 6-Month vs 12-Month Terms Explained

 A rate lock is a feature that guarantees your premium won't change for a defined period — even after an at-fault accident or claim.
 It's one of the most underrated tools for protecting yourself from unexpected rate hikes.

-For a deeper look at this feature, read our full guide on car insurance rate locks and how they work.
+For a deeper look at this feature, read our full guide on car insurance rate locks and how they compare to standard term protections.

 What Can Break a Rate Lock?